NeoMeirer/neomeirer.github.io/_posts/2023-12-13-Breakfast.md

 tags: Nutrition
 ---

+6am.
+Alarm rings.
+Ready to start the day.
+For me the morning hours are the time of the day to get stuff done.
+So naturally I don't want to spend much time thinking about food or preparing it.

+The easiest for me is to just have a protein shake (+ some extra ingredients) which easily powers me through until lunch.

 # Morning shake

 ## Goal
-- Fast
+- Fast -- *can be prepared the evening before*
-- High protein (it's hard to get enough)
+- High protein -- *it's hard for me to get enough*
-- Low carb (to not get hungry again soon after)
+- Low carb -- *to not get hungry again soon after*

-I usually don't want to spend much time thinking about food in the morning.
-The easiest for me is to just have a protein shake (+ some extra ingredients) which easily powers me through the morning.

 ## Recipe

 ### Prerequisites

+- **Protein powder mix**
-- Protein powder mix (I pre-mix in the ratio of 3 cups of pea protien, 2 cups of rice protein and 1 cup of hemp protein)
+I pre-mix in the ratio of 3 parts pea protien, 2 parts rice protein and 1 part hemp protein

 ### Ingredients